Rishtey (TV series)

-Rishtey is a television series that aired from 1998 to 2001 on Zee TV channel.
+Rishtey is an Indian television series that aired from 1998 to 2001 on Zee TV channel.

 Plot

 It features small stories of human relationships.
 The show highlights the essence of life and brings to the forefront the various aspects of human relationships, such as husbands and wives, lovers, parents and children, friends and siblings.
 Each episode delves into the intricate lives of the characters, their circumstances and their deepest emotions.